A Kiss for Cinderella (film)

 A Kiss for Cinderella is a 1925 American silent fantasy film adapted from the 1916 stage play by James M. Barrie.
 The film stars Betty Bronson and Tom Moore and was made at Paramount's Astoria Studios in Astoria, Queens.
-The play had starred stage actress Maude Adams in the Bronson role.
+The play had starred the stage actresses Hilda Trevelyan and Maude Adams in, respectively, London and New York as leading lady.

 The film was directed by Herbert Brenon who had also directed the 1924 film version of Barrie's Peter Pan, which also starred Bronson.
 Tom Moore had previously costarred in The Cinderella Man for Goldwyn in 1917 alongside Mae Marsh.

 Plot

 As described in a film magazine review, Jane, a house slavey who dreams of a Prince Charming, is named Cinderella by an artist whose studio she cleans because she always talks of wonderful things that will one day befall her.
 A policeman who at first suspects her of some mischief falls in love with her, and, after she recovers from an illness caused by exposure, he proposes and is accepted.